Drop Shot Rig Complete Guide – How to Tie & Fish

 When to Use Longer Dropshot Leaders

 Longer leaders are also ideal when targeting suspended fish.
-As your bait is penduluming back towards you, having some extra distance between your bait and your weight tends to work better.
+As your bait pendulums back towards you, having some extra distance between your bait and your weight tends to work better.

 When to Use Shorter Dropshot Leaders

 Shorter leaders are great when fishing water that has a lot of gobbies like the great lakes.
-Gobbies stay on the bottom and in order to mimic them you need a very short leader to keep your bait down and be realistic.
-When trying to mimic gobbies I use a very short 3-6 inch leader.
+Gobbies are bottom dwellers so in order to mimic them you want to use a very short 3-6 inch leader.

 When fishing a drop shot it is very common to experience line twists.
 It’s just the nature of the technique.
 To help prevent line twists I like using a small size 10 swivel to connect my mainline to the leader.